 Has it been a harsh winter?
 Cold temperatures can freeze the condensate pipe on your water heater, preventing it from draining condensate and interfering with its ability to create hot water.
 You can fix this one by heating up the condensate pipe.

-No one should have to deal with no hot water in their home.
+No one should have to deal with a lack of hot water in their home.
 If you are experiencing issues with your hot water, do not wait to get this fixed!
 Give our experts at RB Heating ClimateCare a call today to learn more.